antcont/GeLeCo/README.md

 #### 2.2.
 Annotation scheme
 The corpus was compiled in vertical or word-per-line (WPL) format as required by SketchEngine and NoSketchEngine and marked-up with contextual (metadata), structural (text and sentence boundaries) and linguistic (POS tagging, lemmatisation) annotation (s. below).
-The complete POS tagset is available on [spacy.io](https://spacy.io/api/annotation#pos-de).
+Tokenization, POS tagging and lemmatization were carried out using the TreeTagger ([tagset])(https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/data/STTS-Tagset.pdf).

 ```
 <corpus>